1‑866‑ARF‑MEOW

 Pet Pro Tip: If you have a dog that is prone to ‘snacksidents’ – you should consider getting a dog insurance plan as soon as possible.
 It can help you afford the best care in the future by covering eligible vet bills for digestive illnesses, toxic ingestion, and more.

-Pumpkin pie and your dog
+The last word on pumpkin pie and your dog

 Lynn Guthrie